-Smaller companies usually go for a paid test period to try your product, are very cost effective and prefer to subscribe on a monthly basis, while larger companies prefer a shortest trial and more quickly commit to a long term subscription on a more expensive plan since they prefer the constant support and use the feature set to its potential.
+Smaller companies usually go for a paid test period to try your product.
+They are very cost-effective and prefer to subscribe monthly.
+While larger companies prefer the shortest trial.
+They quickly commit to a long-term subscription & a more expensive plan since they prefer the constant support and use the feature set to its potential.

-This is an opportunity to engage the smaller companies with content meant to help them optimise their usage and convince them to subscribe for a long term plan and offer larger companies an extended support plan.
+This is an opportunity to engage the smaller companies with content meant to help them optimize their usage.
+Also, convince them to subscribe to a long-term plan.
+The larger companies offer an extended support plan.

 No two leads are the same.
 Depending on their job title a marketing manager working for a digital marketing agency may be interested in your product as well as a sales representative working for an enterprise.
 But both have different needs and face different pain points.
 In addition, one can have buying power while the other needs to present your service to a team lead.
 Tailor your message as much as possible to address both of their scenarios.

-You sent out your emails to several segments and now it’s time to analyse your open rate and click-through rate.
+You sent out your emails to several segments and now it’s time to analyze your open rate and click-through rate.
 If your open rate is good but not many leads clicked on the CTA button in the message you need to find out why.
 Make sure the content in your message is relevant and the action you want the recipient to take clear and focused.
-Important to note is that some respond more to a FOMO (Fear of Missing Out) wording present a sense of urgency and appearing as it requires an immediate action.
+It is important to note that some respond more to a FOMO (Fear of Missing Out) wording that presents a sense of urgency and appears as it requires immediate action.